Frequently Asked Questions

-If we are offered Extended or End of Season Guest swim privileges and choose to not accept, does that affect our standing on the wait list?
-No. Acceptance of the Extended or End of Season Guest swim privileges, if offered, is entirely optional.
-It does not affect your wait list status either positively or negatively as long as you respond to the offer.
+If we are offered Full or End of Season Guest swim privileges and choose to not accept, does that affect our standing on the wait list?
+No. Acceptance of the Full or End of Season Guest swim privileges, if offered, is entirely optional.
+It does not affect your waitlist status either positively or negatively as long as you respond to the offer.